SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 ```

-Try not to use these unless you're getting really deep into library development and direct interaction with the ADC; if you do end up needing them, try to just use digitalPinToAnalogInput() and analogChannelToDigitalPin().
-At other times and on other cores, analog channel identifiers were more prominent.
+Try not to use these unless you're getting really deep into library development and direct interaction with the ADC; we provide all the constants you will need. listed above.

 ## A word of warning to capacitive touch sensing applications
 Libraries exist that use trickery and the ADC to measure capacitance, hence detect touch/proximity.
 Most of these libraries (since Atmel always locked up QTouch) relied on the leftover charge in the ADC S&H cap.
 The magnitude of this source of error is much larger on classic AVRs.
 It is considered undesirable (this is why when changing ADC channels in the past, you were advised to throw out the first couple of readings!) and with each generation, this has been reduced.
 There are still ways to do this effectively on the 2series, but require very different approaches.
+Thankfully for parts that do have a PTC, great strides are being made. the tiny1-series has an active developer working on it, while Microchip itself will release a library based on qtouch for the DA.

 ## Microchip Documentation
 Has been much expanded and I'm very happy to see this sort of document produced before the EA release.
 Wondering about the numbering?
 Well, TB stands for Technical Brief, which is different in some way from an Application Note (AN), and obviously a whitepaper or "Datasheet" (DS) is something else altogether.
 Even when they're about the same length and contain similar types of content.
 S